ceramic-skate0/Ceramic/README.md

             Takes in a dotnet exe or dll and scrambles it to look diffrent

             -GZIP {Input File Path} {Output File Path}(optional) Take a file readf all the bytes in it and gzip the file and output a compressed version of it.
 Optional output file can be given.
 Default output file 'GZIPFileOutput.gz' in cwd

             -ConvertToHEX {Input File Path}
             Take a byte file and output a hex version of it.Ouputs the byte file to a file of string HEX called 'HexCodeOuput.txt'

             -ConvertToIntArray {Input File Path}
             Take a bin file and output a txt file with an array of INT's.
 Oupput file is ConvertedINTArray.txt

+            -ConvertToINT64Array {Input File Path}
+            Take a bin file and output a txt file with an array of INT64's.
+Oupput file is ConvertedINT64Array.txt

 ## Install dotnet on Ubuntu: